matthew-trump/jwt-minimalist-angular/README.md

 # AngularJwt

 This repository contains a simple Angular CLI project template to be used with projects that need a secure login to a backend.
-It is a barebones project with the minimum to use JWT authorization to a backend server which provides JWT tokens (e.g. (the node-jwt-example)[https://github.com/matthew-trump/node-jwt-example] )
+It is a barebones project with the minimum to use JWT authorization to a backend server which provides JWT tokens (e.g. [the node-jwt-example project](https://github.com/matthew-trump/node-jwt-example0 )

 It is enabled to do the following things: